Viki-coding/Biology-Quiz/README.md

 https://www.youtube.com/watch?v=JeXqaKeJSRI How to accept JavaScript USER INPUT in 5 minutes - Bro Code https://www.youtube.com/watch?v=JeXqaKeJSRI Local Storage Explained in 10 min - ProMaker Dev

+Image by Gerd Altmann from Pixabay Results image

 We gained some inspiration from the CI instruction videos for the 'Love Maths' site.